Workplaces around Australia are coming to terms with the reality that psychosocial hazards need to be addressed.

 The difference between a difficult incident and a psychosocial hazard is the frequency (how often) and intensity (how severe) the situation occurs before it becomes a hazard.
 With two exceptions: bullying and traumatic events.
 With both bullying and traumatic events, they don’t need to happen frequently or intensely, in order to become psychosocial hazards.
 A one-off incident can do harm to someone’s mental and psychological health, and so they must be mitigated and eliminated where possible.

 For other hazards?
 We need to ask, how often is this occurring?
-How severe was
+How severe was the incident?
+And what impact could it be having on your people?

 There are many free or low-cost tools that can help business owners with understanding what the experience of their employees might be in relation to hazards.
 Safe Work Australia have a handy visual, which shows what psychosocial hazards might sound like.

 A great place to start is at the People at Work website (www.peopleatwork.gov.au) which is a collaboration between Work Health and Safety Agencies across the country, that aims to help employers to identify psychosocial hazards and factors and implement a psychosocial risk management processes.
+They have free psychosocial hazard risk assessment tools, and also free examples of some control measures.

 Key takeaways for employers at this stage: